Paper Man (2009 film): Cast

+Production

+The film had intended to begin shooting around April 2005, with Paul Giamatti cast in the lead role.
+Shooting would later begin on November 12, 2008 in New York and Montauk.

 Release

 Paper Man was first shown at the 2009 Los Angeles Film Festival.
 MPI Media Group acquired the rights to show the film in North America and it was given a limited release on April 23, 2010.

 The film was released with the new title Unlikely Hero in the United Kingdom on DVD by Signature Entertainment in April 2014.
 E1 Entertainment released the film on DVD in Canada in 2011.

 Critical reception

 Paper Man received negative reviews from critics.
 Review aggregator website Rotten Tomatoes gives it a score of 33% based on 30 reviews with an average score of 4.73/10.
 Metacritic gives the film a score of 37% based on reviews from 15 critics.

 Mick LaSalle of the San Francisco Chronicle called the film "listless, tepid, lifeless and fake".
 Kirk Honeycutt of The Hollywood Reporter commented, "Off-kilter and awkward from the get-go, this comedy never finds any rhythm or reason".